We all want to be heart healthy, and ensuring healthy levels of cholesterol — a fat, or lipid, carried through the bloodstream — is the first step.

 7. Pick the right tempo

 Aim for a moderate level of exercise.
 You’ll know you’ve reached it when you can carry on a conversation when you exercise but can’t sing.
-Once you have safely mastered moderate-intensity exercise, consider High Intensity Interval Training (HIIT) one to two times per week.
-Emerging research suggests this type of training can improve upon moderate-intensity exercise benefits, especially for raising good (HDL) cholesterol.
+Once you have safely mastered moderate-intensity exercise, consider high-intensity interval training (HIIT) one to two times per week.
+Emerging research suggests this type of training can improve upon moderate-intensity exercise benefits, especially for raising HDL cholesterol.

 8. Make a habit of it